uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

  - Your six tasks should span a wide range of functionality and difficulty, from easy to hard tasks.

 Each task should be described in text.
 Tasks say what is accomplished, leaving open how to accomplish it.
-Be sure that your task conveys a problem and what is accomplished, rather than a step-by-step walkthrough of scenario with a particular design.
+So be sure that your task conveys a problem and what is accomplished, rather than a step-by-step walkthrough of scenario with a particular design.

 ### Samples from Prior Offerings